202C-Pilot/202C-Master-Course/syllabus.md

 Each discussion and writing activity is asynchronous, which means you'll never have to be available at a specific time or place to participate.
 Instead, you'll be given deadlines by which you'll be expected to complete various parts of each discussion or activity.

-There will be 15 class discussions forums, each worth 1% or one point, for a total of 15% of your final grade.
+There will be 15 class discussion forums, each worth 1% or one point, for a total of 15% of your final grade.
 Similarly, there will be 15 writing activity forums, each worth 1% or one point, for a total of 15% of your final grade.
 Together, these class discussions and writing activities make up nearly a third of your final grade, which reflects just how important interacting with your classmates is to this course.

 Both class discussions and writing activities will be graded on a three point scale aimed at rewarding your work in each forum: